 Each Working Group corresponds to a workspace, the fruit of the crystallisation of exchanges around a specific theme.
 It is run by members who want to make operational or strategic progress on a specific environmental issue.

-The Humanitarian Environment Network is made up of more than 200 members, who are either individuals or organisations.
-There are around ten ‘active’ members who are part of the Steering Committee (COPIL) and who are more involved in the network’s decisions and orientation.
+The humanitarian environment network is made up of over 300 members, both individuals and organizations, including ten or so “active” members, who sit on the Steering Committee and are more involved in the network’s decision-making processes and major orientations.
 Although we won’t list every member’s name here, we do list the NGO members, whose logos are displayed below.